Nihilnia/TillMyEyesBleed/README.md

 <h1>Coding Journal</h1>
 <img align="center" src="https://github.com/Nihilnia/Nihilnia/blob/main/Gloria.gif" style=width:4444px;"/>
-"Have you ever felt like, 'This is it, this is the project of a lifetime, I was made for this task'?<br/> No?
+<h4 align="center">"Have you ever felt like, 'This is it, this is the project of a lifetime, I was made for this task'?<br/> No?</h4>